Two random drawings each week

 Quick Draw Parties

-- Once licenses have been checked and Daily Waterfowl Hunting Tags (green card) completed, pre-drawn parties will be given the pill that corresponds with their pre-assigned number.
+- After Daily Waterfowl Hunting Tags (green card) are completed, pre-drawn parties will be given the pill that corresponds with their pre-assigned number.

 - Note: It is possible for a Quick Draw party to be on time and check in prior to official draw time, but not have enough time to be processed by official draw time.
 In this case, the Quick Draw party will be processed after the official draw time (only if checked in on time), but prior to the morning talk and poor-line drawing.